-A. Contractor shall have shared access to Behavioral Wellness' client file, and shall access the record for each client referred and treated.

-- B. Client Service Plan.
-In collaboration with the Contract provider, Behavioral Wellness completes a Client Service Plan and assessments for each client receiving Program services in accordance with the Behavioral Wellness Clinical Documentation Manual. - i.
+- A. Contractor shall have shared access to Behavioral Wellness' client file, and shall access the record for each client referred and treated. - B. Client Service Plan.
+In collaboration with the Contract provider, Behavioral Wellness completes a Client Service Plan and assessment for each client receiving Program services in accordance with the Behavioral Wellness Clinical Documentation Manual. - 1.
 A Provider is defined as a "Clinician" that meets the criteria set forth in Behavioral Wellness' Mental Health Client Assessment Policy and Procedure 8.100, available at http://countyofsb.org/behavioral-wellness/policies. - 8.
 DISCHARGE PLAN.
 The Behavioral Wellness Treatment team shall work in concert with Program staff to develop a written discharge plan that is responsive to the client's needs and personal goals.
 Contractor shall follow Behavioral Wellness policy and procedures regarding discharges in conformity with Behavioral Wellness's role as the Mental Health Plan. - A. DISCHARGE CRITERIA.
-The appropriateness for client discharge shall be determined on a case by case basis.
-Criteria for discharge include: - i.
-Treatment goals have been sufficiently met; - ii.
+The appropriateness for client discharge shall be determined on a case-by-case basis.
+Criteria for discharge include: - 1.
+Treatment goals have been sufficiently met; - 2.
 The determination that the treatment goals have not been met as determined by the Behavioral Wellness Treatment Team.
-The client and family shall be provided with referrals to more appropriate treatment; - iii.
-The determination that significant progress has been made, even if not all goals have been met, such that the client and family no longer require the intensive level of services provided by the Program; - iv.
-The client's request to terminate services; or - v.
-Client and family relocating out of the Program's service area. - 9.
+The client and family shall be provided with referrals to more appropriate treatment; - 3.
+The determination that significant progress has been made, even if not all goals have been met, such that the client and family no longer require the intensive level of services provided by the Program; - 4.
+The client's request to terminate services; or - 5.
+Relocation of client and family out of the Program's service area. - 9.
 STAFFING REQUIREMENTS.
 The Program shall include a combination of Contractor and County staff.
 Contractor shall adhere to the Program staffing requirements outlined below, unless otherwise approved by Behavioral Wellness in writing.
 Amendments to these requirements do not require a formal amendment to this Agreement, but shall be agreed to in writing by the Designated Representatives or Designees.
-Contractor will rotate on-call with the rest of the SPIRIT team.
+Contractor will rotate on-call with the rest of the SPIRIT team. - A. 3.0 FTE Parent Partners. - B. 0.2 FTE supervisory or other staff including a Program Director who shall be a licensed/waivered/registered mental health professional as described in Title 9, CCR 1810.223 and 1810.254.